caiosilvestre/Machine-Learning-Patient-Risk-Analyzer-SA/README.md

 ___
 ![](Resource_Deployment/img/warning.png)
 ### Warning
-This changes not include on deploy with button.
+This changes not include on deploy button.
 You will do manually

 # Changes